adobe/aio-run-detached/README.md

 `aio-run-detached` will report back to the App plugin the process id of the detached process, so that the App plugin can terminate the detached process when the App plugin command exits.

+The first argument after `aio-run-detached` **must** be an executable.
+Any subsequent arguments that use shell operators must be quote escaped.
+See the `Shell Operators Must Be Quoted` section belo.w

 ## Logging

 Since it is a detached process, logs from stdout and stderr are not available in the terminal.
 Instead, the logs are written out to disk.